harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/checkov-iac-scan.md

 :::note

-Harness STO can ingest both JSON and SARIF data from Wiz, but Harness recommends publishing to JSON because this format includes more detailed information.
+Harness STO can ingest both JSON and SARIF data from Checkov, but Harness recommends publishing to JSON because this format includes more detailed information.

 :::